dzufferey/resync_oopsla20_artifact/README.md

 1. Install clusterssh (optional but really helpful later)
+2. Install dependencies
-2. Clone the artifact repo
+3. Clone the artifact repo
-3. Install PSync
+4. Install PSync
-4. Install LibPaxos3
+5. Install LibPaxos3
-5. Install etcd
+6. Install etcd
-6. Install Goolong
+7. Install Goolong
-7. Install Bft-SMaRt
+8. Install Bft-SMaRt

 Except for clusterssh, all the other tools should be installed on all the machines running the tests. clusterssh is installed on the machine the perform running the tests.